Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Quasi-modular forms and Ramanujan identities

-According to the transformation law of $B^{r},C^{r}$ under the group $\Gamma_{0}(N)$, we can see that $E$ is a quasi-modular form for $\Gamma_{0}(N)$.
-We can then replace the Eisenstein series in \eqref{eqstructurethm} by the quasi-modular form $E_{N}$.
-The statement still holds, that is, we have
+According to the transformations of $B_{N}^{r},C_{N}^{r}$ under the group $\Gamma_{0}(N)$, we can see that $E_{N}$ is a quasi-modular form for $\Gamma_{0}(N)$.
+We can then replace the Eisenstein series in \eqref{eqstructurethmE2} by the quasi-modular form $E_{N}$.
+The statement still holds.
+That is, we have